EICR Certificate Cost

 Does a landlord in Wales need any electrical safety certificates for multiple occupancy properties or otherwise?

-"Yes, if you have a house in multiple occupation (HMO) you are required to have an electrical installation condition report (EICR) performed every 5 years.
-It is also recommended for properties that are not HMOs but it is not a legal requirement."
+"Yes, if you have a house in multiple occupation (HMO), or any other rental property, you are required to have an electrical installation condition report (EICR) performed every 5 years."

 Electrical Risks in Older Properties